-The Fujifilm XS-1 is the highest-end extended zoom camera money, and lots of it, can buy.
+The Fujifilm XS-1 is one of the highest-end extended zoom camera money, and lots of it, can buy.
 For those who want an all-in-one that offers a tactile experience that rivals that of DSLRs, the XS-1's 26x lens is operated manually rather than with a toggle.
 The lens is based around a large 2/3-inch 12 megapixel EXR sensor, the same technology used in a variety of Fujifilm's successful compacts.
 The user can choose

 one of three modes that favor either high dynamic range, low noise, or high